Aeastr/Loupe/README.md

 ## **Key Components**

 - **RenderDebugView**
-  A SwiftUI wrapper that overlays its content with a brief red flash each time the view is re‑initialized.
-This flash indicates that the view has re‑rendered.
+  A SwiftUI wrapper that places a full-size background Canvas to draw a random-color flash each time the view is truly redrawn, indicating actual redraw events.

 - **RenderCheck**
   A convenience wrapper that applies the render debugging effect to multiple subviews.
 By using `@ViewBuilder`, it accepts and wraps multiple views with the render detection modifier.

-- **LocalRenderManager**
-  An internal utility responsible for managing the flash state.
-It triggers a temporary red flash by setting a Boolean flag that controls the overlay’s opacity.

 - **Modifier Method**
-  An extension on `View` called `checkForRender()` which wraps any view in a `RenderDebugView`, allowing for quick and simple integration of the render debugging effect.
+  An extension on `View` called `debugRender()` which wraps any view in a `RenderDebugView`, allowing for quick and simple integration of the render debugging effect.

 ---